Trump cancels tariff threat over Greenland, says NATO agreed to 'framework' of future Arctic deal

-DAVOS, Switzerland (AP) — President Donald Trump announced Wednesday that he was canceling his planned tariff on U.S. allies in Europe over US control of Greenland after he and the leader of NATO agreed to a ‘framework of a future deal’ on Arctic security.
+DAVOS, Switzerland (AP) — President Donald Trump announced Wednesday that he was scrapping his planned tariffs on eight European nations in an effort to force U.S. control over Greenland, pulling a dramatic reversal shortly after insisting he wanted to get the island "including right, title and ownership.”

-The abrupt about-face emerged hours after Trump had insisted that he wants to “get Greenland, including right, title and ownership,” but said he would not use force to do so while deriding European allies and vowing that NATO should not try to block U.S. expansionism.
+In a post on his social media site, Trump said he had agreed with the head of NATO on a “framework of a future deal” on Arctic security, potentially defusing tension that had far-reaching geopolitical implications.

+He said “additional discussions" on Greenland were being held concerning the Golden Dome missile defense program, a multilayered, $175 billion system that for the first time will put U.S. weapons in space.

+The president has threatened tariffs before only to back away.
+In April, after first saying he would slap massive import levies on nations from around the world, which prompted a sharp negative market reaction, Trump eased off.

+But his change of heart this time came only after he used his speech at the World Economic Forum in the Swiss Alps to focus on Greenland and threatened to upend NATO, an alliance that has been among the globe's most unshakable since the early days of the Cold War.

-In an extraordinary speech at the World Economic Forum, the president said he was asking for territory that was "cold and poorly located.”
-He said the U.S. had effectively saved Europe during World War II and even declared of NATO: “It’s a very small ask compared to what we have given them for many, many decades.”
+In his address, Trump said he was asking for territory that was “cold and poorly located" and that the U.S. had effectively saved Europe during World War II while declaring of NATO: “It’s a very small ask compared to what we have given them for many, many decades.”

 “We probably won’t get anything unless I decide to use excessive strength and force, where we would be frankly unstoppable.
 But I won’t do that, OK?”
 Trump said, later adding, “I don’t have to" and "I don’t want to use force.”

-The implications of his remarks were enormous, potentially rupturing an alliance that has held firm since the dawn of the Cold War and seemed among the globe's most unshakable pacts.

-NATO was founded by leading European nations, the U.S. and Canada to form a bloc to counter the Soviet Union.
-Its other members have been steadfast in saying Greenland is not for sale and cannot be wrested from Denmark, meaning Trump's comments could yet mark the beginning of a larger geopolitical standoff.
+The alliance's other members were steadfast in saying Greenland is not for sale and cannot be wrested from Denmark, while angrily rejecting Trump's promised tariffs.

-The president has long said the U.S. will get control of Greenland no matter what it takes, arguing that Washington needs the world's largest island to counter threats in the surrounding Arctic Ocean from Russia and China.
-That's despite America already having a large military base there.

 “We just went to the grocery store and bought the supplies,” said Tony Jakobsen in Greenland’s capital Nuuk said, showing off the contents of bags that included candles, snacks and toilet paper.